shlomokraus/superficial/README.md

 # superficial

-> A GitHub ([Probot](https://github.com/probot/probot)) app that blocks and fixes superficial pull requests
+*A GitHub ([Probot](https://github.com/probot/probot)) app that blocks and fixes superficial pull requests*

 # Introduction

 Code review is a tedious task.
-It is more frustrating to find files that only have formatting updates without a change to functionality - that is - **superficial changes**.
-These files clutter the PR and making the code review task even harder.
+It is more frustrating to find files that only have formatting updates without a change to functionality - those are **superficial changes**.

+There are many reasons why this happens - a developer might have an automatic formatter on his IDE, he might started editing a file and stopped without reverting all changes and many more.
+No matter the reason, this makes the code review task even harder and also makes it difficult to track changes in the commit log.

+Formatting changes should only be allowed in files that have actuall functionality change.
+A formatting only change should be submitted in its own pr.

 ## This bot can:
 1. Post status message indicating the PR contains superficial updates.